krasoffski/pytasks/getting_started_with_python.md

 # Getting started with Python

 Depending on you current level of Python I will try to give you piece of advice related to learning Python.
-You can find here recommended books and internet resources which correspond to your programming experience.
+You can find recommended books and internet resources which correspond to your programming experience bellow.

+This literature contains a lot of code examples.
+Please, do not be lazy and just copy/paste everything from source code examples and rename a few things but code out each bit yourself.
+For example, place book examples on the left side of your screen and place your text editor or IDE on the right side.
+Then line by line retype most complex and interesting examples from books and sites.
+The goal here is repetition, which will build up memory so that you learn how to do these things on your own without googling.

 ## Beginner
 If Python is your first programming language or you don't know how loops work this section for you.

 You can ask me _Which version of Python to learn `Python2` or `Python3`?_
 Unfortunately both :-) but I recommend you to start with `Python 3.5` in case you do not have projects/work requirements for `Python2`.
 Then you should review breaking changes between versions.

  - Learn Python the Hard Way - Zed Shaw [`Python2`][b1]
  - Think Python: How to Think Like a Computer Scientist - Allen B. Downey [`Python3`][b2]